Jerilynn Prior

 Jerilynn C. Prior is a Canadian endocrinologist and medical doctor specializing in menstrual cycles and the effects of hormones on women's health.
 She has been called a leader in understanding and treating perimenopause and menopause.
-She was born in the USA and moved to Canada in 1976, and has taken citizenship there.
+She was born in the United States and moved to Canada in 1976, and has taken citizenship there.

 Biography

 Jerilynn Prior grew up in small Indigenous fishing village in Alaska.
 Prior was inspired to work in medicine after a public nurse visited her school to administer vaccinations.

 Prior was granted a scholarship from the National Science Foundation for her to study English literature at Linfield College, Oregon.
 Prior then proceeded to study at the University of Oregon School of Medicine.
 However, continuing into her third year of studies, Prior transferred to Boston University School of Medicine.
 Prior graduated with honors, completing her master's degree in medicine in 1969.
 Prior received her first training placement at Internal Medicine in Boston.
 Prior became a physician and worked in various states across the USA.

 Prior moved to Canada in 1976 because she believed in the universal healthcare system.
 Prior says that her research would have been very limited had she stayed in America.
 Prior became a Canadian citizen in 1984 and currently lives in Vancouver, British Columbia.
 Prior has been retired from clinical practice since 2009, after spending 40 years helping patients.
 Prior still partakes in consultations with health care practitioners in Canada and has been a professor at the University of British Columbia since 1994.
 Prior still works full time by doing research, writing and teaching.

 Starting in 1967, Prior engaged in tax resistance to protest government spending on war, and she continued this protest after her move to Canada, refusing to pay a portion of her federal income tax equivalent to the war-related portion of the federal budget.
 When the government pursued the withheld money, Prior contested this in court.
 The Tax Court rejected her case, which she then appealed on freedom of conscience / freedom of religion grounds to the Federal Court of Appeal, which turned her down in 1988.
 The Supreme Court declined to hear her appeal in 1990, and a further appeal to the UN Human Rights Committee also met with no success.
 She wrote a book about her struggle: I Feel the Winds of God Today.